 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using digoxin (Lanoxin®), cholestyramine (Questran®), colestipol (Colestid®), clonidine (Catapres®, Combipres®), diabetes medicine (insulin or oral medicine such as Avandia®, Glucophage®), diuretics or "water pills" (such as furosemide, Hyzaar®, Lasix®, Moduretic®), pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, Advil®, Aleve®, Motrin®, Orudis®), steroids (such as cortisone, prednisone, Azmacort®, Flonase®), medicines to treat abnormal heart rhythm such as disopyramide (Norpace®), or other blood pressure medicine (such as atenolol, metoprolol, verapamil, Accupril®, Adalat®, Altace®, Cardizem®, Ismelin®, Lotensin®, Lotrel®, Procardia®, Tiazac®, Toprol®, Vasotec®, Zestril®).
+- Make sure your doctor knows if you are also using cholestyramine (Questran®), clonidine (Catapres®, Combipres®), colestipol (Colestid®), digoxin (Lanoxin®), lithium (Eskalith®, Lithobid®), norepinephrine, reserpine (Ser-ap-es®), rifampin (Rifadin®, Rimactane®), tubocurarine, or diabetes medicine (such as glyburide, insulin, Avandia®, Glucophage®, or Glucotrol®).
+Tell your doctor if you are also using diuretics or "water pills" (such as furosemide, Hyzaar®, Lasix®, or Moduretic®), pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, Advil®, Aleve®, Motrin®, or Orudis®), steroids (such as cortisone, prednisone, Azmacort®, Flonase®, or Medrol®), medicines to treat abnormal heart rhythm (such as disopyramide, Norpace®), or other blood pressure medicine (such as atenolol, diltiazem, guanethidine, metoprolol, verapamil, Accupril®, Adalat®, Altace®, Calan®, Cardizem®, Ismelin®, Isoptin®, Lotensin®, Lotrel®, Procardia®, Tiazac®, Toprol®, Vasotec®, Verelan®, or Zestril®).